 Penn LDI's Research Partnership with United States of Care

 As a research partner to United States of Care, Penn LDI produces, distills, and disseminates research evidence on what we know, and don’t know, about expanding health coverage.
-Penn LDI brings its expertise to bear on important questions of affordability, value, quality, and health care markets, and identifies and addresses emerging knowledge gaps regarding the implications of health care coverage policies.
-This partnership is part of Penn LDI's broader work on insurance reform.
-Penn LDI Senior Fellows investigate narrow provider networks; the impact of the ACA on health care coverage, costs, and the labor market; individual market dynamics; and the health insurance exchanges.
+Penn LDI brings the expertise of our fellows to bear on important questions of affordability, value, quality, and health care markets, and identifies and addresses emerging knowledge gaps regarding the implications of health care coverage policies.

 The first in a series on the concept of "affordability," this brief considers it as an economic concept, as a kitchen-table budget issue for individuals and families, and as a threshold in current policy.
 It reviews measures that capture the cost burden for individuals and families with different forms of coverage, in different financial circumstances, and with different health concerns.
 You can also read our accompanying blog post.